LandmakTechnology/questions-answers/README.md

     + Sun: 4 PM - 7 PM EST

 ### ✅2)	I don't have an IT Background.
 Can I still do this course and succeed?
-+ Yes.
-We take you from a zero IT background to become a highly skilled and Professional IT & DevOps Engineer.
-+ Over 95% of our graduates working today had no prior IT background before joining.
 + The course is designed with a step-by-step learning path, starting from the basics and gradually progressing to more advanced topics.
 This approach enables a smooth transition for beginners.

 ### ✅3)	What is the average salary of a Landmark Trained DevOps Engineer?
 + The average salary is about $150,000/yr. for a single job.
-+ The highest-paid Landmark Engineers are making over $700,000/year.

 #### NB: You can start making millions of dollars via our coaching programs that help Engineers start their own IT companies.

 ### ✅4)	Which kind of job(s) can I do after completing Landmark DevOps Master Program?